How to learn more from negative feedback

 5. Respectful

-6. Concerned about the writer’s growth & development
+6. Concerned about the writer’s growth and development

 How many editors like that are around?
 Not very many!
 Instead, we have to deal with the less-than-perfect people we encounter.
 This real-life demand sometimes makes us nervous and distrustful of all editors.
 But the point of my post today is that we can still learn from them, even the unpleasant ones, no matter how much we may dislike their style.

 Overall, as human beings, we’re pretty terrible at evaluating our strengths and weaknesses.
-But here’s the interesting point: Researchers such as David Dunning (Cornell), Steven Heine (UBC) and Larry Gruppen (Michigan Medical School) have found that both over- and under-confidence tend to arise from the absence of accurate feedback.
+But here’s the interesting point: Researchers such as David Dunning (Cornell), Steven Heine (UBC) and Larry Gruppen (University of Michigan Medical School) have found that both over- and under-confidence arise from the absence of accurate feedback.

 So, when you face feedback from any editor, don’t blame them for their style (as I did), no matter how inept.
 Instead, focus on what you can learn from the exchange.

-It’s not always easy to hear negative feedback.
+It’s always challenging to hear negative feedback.
 Most often, we try to shut it out.
-Indeed, our bodies do this automatically — we tense, we begin to breathe more rapidly, we start to sweat — and after a very short time, our ears stop listening.
+Indeed, our bodies do this automatically — we tense, we breathe more rapidly, we sweat — and after a brief time, our ears stop listening.
 Instead, we’re more likely to hear a soundtrack in our heads saying something like: “This person is a jerk.
 Why do I have to listen to this nonsense?
 I know way more than they do about this story…”

-If you’re receiving negative feedback, frame it, so it helps you become a better writer in the future.
+If you’re receiving negative feedback, frame it so it helps you become a better writer in the future.
 What do I mean by “frame it”?
-After writing my crappy first draft of this post, I happened to hear an Adam Grant podcast on “How to Love Criticism.”
+Wharton School of business prof Adam Grant addresses this issue in a terrific podcast episode on “How to Love Criticism.”

 At the very end of this fascinating show, he offers an easy and super-smart suggestion.
-Here’s what he says we should all do: After every criticism (or edit) we receive, give ourselves a second score.
+After every criticism (or edit) we receive, we should give ourselves a second score.
 Our first score is the edit itself, but our second — and far more important score — is how we responded to the edit.

 Did we take it with grace and equanimity — no matter how rude or vile the editor might have been?
 And did we learn something important and measurable that will change our behaviour in the future?
-If we can answer yes to both of these questions, we’ve become a better writer and likely a better person as well.
+If we can answer yes to both questions, we’ve become better writers and likely better people as well.

 I love the idea of a second score because it suggests a second chance — a way of improving a situation that might have been uncomfortable or distasteful and still getting value from it.